-1) Roads, drainage, street lighting, fire protection, and land acquisition are generally financed through the governmental Capital Projects Fund.
-The sources of revenue to this fund are usually general obligation (ad valorem tax) bond proceeds or transfers of revenues out of the General through the Utility Enterprise Fund.
+- 1) Roads, drainage, street lighting, fire protection, and land acquisition are generally financed through the governmental Capital Projects Fund.
+The sources of revenue to this fund are usually general obligation (ad valorem tax) bond proceeds or transfers of revenues out of the General Fund. - 2) Water, sewer, solid waste, electric, natural gas, hot water, and chilled water projects are financed through the Utility Enterprise Fund.
 Major projects are financed through revenue bonds, the proceeds of which are disbursed through a construction fund.